mljar/docs/docs/help.md

 - [FreeCodeCamp](https://www.freecodecamp.org)
 - Your blog or website

-When you have post ready I would love to read it and give you a feedback.
+When the post is ready I would love to read it and give you feedback.
 I will also share it in my social accounts and paste a link in the documentation. :+1: